mainrs/BayesSizeAndShape.jl/README.md

 The parameters are (in order)
 * a three-dimensional `Array` of data;
-* a `formula`, where on the left-hand side there must be 1 and on the right-hand side there is the actual regressive formula - an intercept is needed;
+* a `formula`, where on the left-hand side there must be "landmarks" and on the right-hand side there is the actual regressive formula - an intercept is needed;
 * a `DataFrame` of covariates.
 The formula search for the covariates in the `DataFrame` column names;
 * a `NamedTuple` with `iter`, `burnin`, and `thin` values of the MCMC algorithm
 * a `Normal` distribution that is used as prior for all regressive coefficients